stackbuilders/tutorials/tutorials/reason/nonsense-getting-started-with-reason-and-reason-react/tutorial.md

 Js.log("Nonsense!");
 ```

-To build the file, we first need to add some scripts in the `package.json` file:
+To build the file, we first need to add some scripts to the `package.json` file:

 ```
 "scripts": {